 Why You Need Your Tool to Detect New Databases

-Detecting new databases is important in IT environments.
-New databases can suddenly pop up, and often, you don’t hear about them.
-Unfortunately, it’s a typical scenario: A project sets up 30 databases and doesn’t inform IT.
+It’s a typical scenario: A project sets up 30 databases and doesn’t inform IT.
 The DBA team first hears about them after they crash, and the project lead requests a backup recovery.

 Having automated scans spot and integrate new databases into your monitoring systems is a game-changer.
 This way, you won’t get blindsided.
 You’ll know about databases right from the start and manage them smoothly.

-4 Real-Time Database Monitoring
+4 Real-Time Database Activity Monitoring

 Real-time database monitoring helps you pinpoint performance issues and bottlenecks before they cause considerable damage.
 By identifying issues proactively, you maintain database performance and customers aren’t affected.
+This approach supports service continuity and helps your organization avoid costly downtime and minimize the impact on users and customers.

 The benefits include: